open-mmlab/mmpretrain/docs/tutorials/runtime.md

 The hook mechanism is widely used in the OpenMMLab open source algorithm library.
 Combined with the `Runner`, the entire life cycle of the training process can be managed easily.
 You can learn more about the hook through [related article](https://www.calltutors.com/blog/what-is-hook/).

-Hooks only work when they are registered in the constructor.
+Hooks only work after being registered into the runner.
 At present, hooks are mainly divided into two categories:

-- default runtime hooks
+- default training hooks

 The default runtime hooks are registered by the runner by default.
 Generally, they are hooks for some basic functions, and have a certain priority, there is no need to modify the priority.

-- non-default runtime hooks
+- custom hooks

 The non-default runtime hooks are registered through `custom_hooks`.
 Generally, they are hooks with enhanced functions.
 The priority needs to be specified in the configuration file.
-If you do not specify the priority of the hook, it will be set to'NORMAL' by default.
+If you do not specify the priority of the hook, it will be set to 'NORMAL' by default.

 **Priority list**